thingsboard/thingsboard.github.io/docs/iot-gateway/sigfox.md

 #### Sigfox converter

-This section will describe various configuration options that allow specifying the mapping between Thingsboard features and Sigfox device data.
+This section will describe various configuration options that allow specifying the mapping between ThingsBoard features and Sigfox device data.

 ##### Attributes & Timeseries data upload

-The "**converter**" configuration setup rules of MQTT topics monitoring and data conversion to Thingsboard Key-Value format.
+The "**converter**" configuration setup rules of MQTT topics monitoring and data conversion to ThingsBoard Key-Value format.
 For example:

 ```json